UmarHassanMalik/Cloud-/Week 3 Day (3).md

 - Almost all DBMS engines like Oracle, Microsoft SQL Server, MySQL, MariaDB, PostgreSQL, Db2 LUW, SAP, MongoDB, and Amazon Aurora are supported as sources by AWS DMS.

+- Security is built in with an AWS DMS migration.
+Data at rest is encrypted with AWS KMS encryption (AWS Key Management Service).
+During migration, (SSL Secure Socket Layers) encrypts your in-flight data as it moves from source to target.

+<h3> DisAdvantages </h3>
+<b> Capacity: </b>

+We should obey that the AWS database migration service has not enough power to process complex stored procedures.
+A large number of users were reviewed to enhance the capacity.

+<b> Configuration Issues: </b>

+ The main limitation is the configuration barrier of the AWS migration service.
+Basically, AWS database migration service agents don’t support some configurations like HTTP/ HTTPS and SOCKS proxy.
+So, If we want to use these configurations, then we won’t be able to migrate data to the cloud

 <h2> Comparing Amazon RDS & Dynamo DB </h2>

 | RDS     | Dynamo DB |
 | ----------- | ----------- |